Titles in the Lakeside Classic Series

 • Narrative Of The Narvaez ExpeditionNarrative Of The Narvaez ExpeditionRoll over Image to expandNarrative Of The Narvaez Expedition by Cabeza de Vaca, Alvar Nunez, Chicago: The Lakeside Press, 2013.
 First Edition.
 Fine in blue-green cloth covered boards with gilt text stamped on the spine, gilt borders on the front and rear boards and a gilt company logo on the front board with green printed end sheets.
 A 16mo measuring 6 3/4" by 4 1/4" with upper and lower headbands and with the top edge of the text block gilt.
 Without a dust jacket as issued; however, the book is still contained within the publisher's original shrink wrap protection.
 186 pages including an index and followed by a page of image credits.
 Illustrated with maps (some in color) a color frontispiece and numerous engravings and plates from earlier works of art.

-TB33028 $20.00
+TB32585 $20.00

 • The Race Around The WorldThe Race Around The WorldRoll over Image to expandThe Race Around The World by Bly, Nellie, and Elizabeth Bisland, Chicago: The Lakeside Press, 2015.
 First Edition.
 Fine in blue-green cloth covered boards with gilt text stamped on the spine, gilt borders on the front and rear boards and a gilt company logo on the front board with green printed end sheets.
 A 16mo measuring 6 3/4" by 4 1/4" with upper and lower headbands and with the top edge of the text block gilt.
-Without a dust jacket as issued, but still contained within the publisher's shrink wrap.
+Without a dust jacket as issued.
 346 pages including an index followed by six pages of the previous Lakeside Classics and a page for image credits and a colophon.
 Illustrated with a color frontispiece, and numerous color and sepia photographic reproductions.
 In 1889 the two authors were engaged by their respective publishers to travel around the world with the goal of beating the other and the fictional record of Phileas Fogg in Around the World in Eighty Days.

-TB31576 $25.00
+TB30956 $25.00

 • Sailing Alone Around The WorldSailing Alone Around The WorldRoll over Image to expandSailing Alone Around The World by Slocum, Joshua, Chicago: The Lakeside Press, 2017.
 First Edition Thus.
 Fine in teal cloth covered boards with gilt text on the spine and gilt borders both boards and the Lakeside Classic logo on the front board at the top of which is "LSC Communications" the new publisher of the Lakeside Classic titles.
 The top edge of the text block is gilt.
 Without a dust jacket as issued.
 Still contained within the publisher's original shrink wrap.
 324 pages including an index, glossary of nautical terms, appendices and text.
 Edited by Thomas Philbrick.
 Illustrated with line drawings of the deck plans of the Spray, a frontispiece photograph of the author on board the Spray, maps and several color images and line art vignettes.

-TB33032 $65.00
+TB33207 $65.00

 • Nurse And Spy In The UnionNurse And Spy In The UnionRoll over Image to expandNurse And Spy In The Union Army by Edmonds, S. Emma E., n.p. stated: LSC Communications, 2019.
 First Edition.
 Fine in blue-green cloth covered boards with gilt text stamped on the spine, gilt borders on the front and rear boards and a gilt company logo on the front board with green printed end sheets.
 A 16mo measuring 6 3/4 by 4 1/4 inches with upper and lower headbands and with the top edge of the text block gilt.
 Without a dust jacket as issued; however, the book is still within the publisher's shrink wrap.
 350 pages including an index and followed by a page listing the picture credits.
 Illustrated with both black and white and color plates.
 Originally published in 1864.
 This volume is the last volume to be published in the Lakeside Classic series which began in 1903.